 And for those products easily available online and in big box stores, like blow driers and flatirons, Smith says salons will shift away from carrying them as there’s a push for more unique items that are not mass produced.

-“We need to do the homework and get the right products in our space that are interesting and priced well,” he says.
+“We need to do the homework and get the right products in our space that is interesting and priced well,” he says.
 “Then get the team engaged, and engage our customers.”